sayyam03/Scraping_schools.org.in/README.md

 # Scraping_schools.org.in

-Scraping information for all schools in India
+This is an interactive web scraping code for extracting all relevant information about all schools in India according to the state name.